-- Membership is terminated if: - (1) the member dies or, if it is an organisation, ceases to exist; - (2) the member resigns by written notice to the Charity unless, after the resignation, there would be less than two members; - (3) any sum due from the member to the Charity for subscriptions is not paid in full within six months of it falling due; - (4) the member is removed from membership by a resolution of the Directors that it is in the best interest of the Charity that his or her membership is terminated.
-A resolution to remove a member from membership may only be passed if: - a) the member has been given at least twenty-one days' notice in writing of the meeting of the Directors at which the resolution will be proposed and the reasons why it is to be proposed; - b) the member or, at the option of the member, the member's representative (who need not be a member of the Charity) has been allowed to make representation to the meeting.
+- 12. Membership is terminated if: - (1) the member dies or, if it is an organisation, ceases to exist, - (2) the member resigns by written notice to the Charity unless, after the resignation, there would be less than two members; - (3) any sum due from the member to the Charity for subscriptions is not paid in full within six months of it falling due; - (4) the member is removed from membership by - a.
+Outcome or conclusion addressed under a membership behaviour or code of conduct policy, defined under provision of Article 49 Byelaws.
+Removal of membership will only occur if: - i.
+Actions taken are in accordance as such the defined by relevant Byelaws. - ii.
+Member has been given at least twenty-one days' notice in writing of the outcome and given the right to appeal. - b. a resolution of the Directors that it is in the best interest of the Charity that his or her membership is terminated.
+A resolution to remove a member from membership may only be passed if: - i. the member has been given at least twenty-one days' notice in writing of the meeting of the Directors at which the resolution will be proposed and the reasons why it is to be proposed; - ii. the member or, at the option of the member, the member's representative (who need not be a member of the Charity) has been allowed to make representation to the meeting.